Skip to main content

 Why are backup requirements included when the documents are stored in the My Health Record?

 Backups are for local records managed by the software.
-The backup requirements are not just for documents stored in the My Health Record. it also includes all important information and configuration settings.
+The backup requirements are not just for documents stored in the My Health Record.
+It also includes all vital information and configuration settings.
 The purpose of including backup requirements within the profile are to ensure that recovery can be performed in the event of an incident (hence why other data such as system configurations and settings are included in the backup scope).

 Compliance Questions

-For clarity, is section 4 (Compliance) aimed solely at software developers rather than the software itself?
+Does Compliance Requirements in the My Health Record Connecting Systems – Security aimed solely at software developers rather than the software itself?

 Correct.
 The compliance requirements are specifically for the software provider organisations to comply with, and not the software.

-A SIEM solution helps detect, analyse and respond to security threats.
+A SIEM solution helps detect, analyse, and respond to security threats.
 If you are referring to having a SIEM in your organisation, a SIEM may be used to augment the Security Requirements conformance profile and should not be considered as an alternative control.

 Implementation Questions